-Budgeted costs must comply with applicable State and federal laws and regulations and the Department's Fiscal Guidelines.
-These guidelines, as well as the FS-10 form, are available online at the Grants Finance website.
-The FS-10 must bear the original signature of the College/University President/Chancellor (Chief School / Administrative Officer) or that person's designee.
+The FS-10 must bear the original signature of the College/University President/Chancellor (Chief Executive Officer) or that person's designee.

-- 1. To ensure audit accountability, each institution must adhere to the Generally Accepted Accounting Principles and reflect HEOP and institutional monies by line item, separate from all other institutional accounts.
+- 1. To ensure audit accountability, each institution must adhere to the Generally Accepted Accounting Principles and reflect HEOP Maximum Allowable Loans and institutional monies by line item, separate from all other institutional accounts.
 State, institutional, Federal, and other grant funds must be clearly delineated.
-Each student's financial aid account must reflect all aid sources separately, including HEOP tuition funds and supplemental financial assistance (e.g. room and board).
+Each student's financial aid account must reflect all aid sources separately, including HEOP tuition funds and supplemental financial assistance (e.g., room and board).
 The HEOP grant supplements other sources of aid included in a student's financial aid package.
-HEOP funds will be considered "first-out" in cases of over-packaging found on audit, review, or site visit (i.e. a student is overpackaged without loans, then HEOP funds are the first to be removed from the financial aid package). - 2.
+HEOP funds will be considered "first-out" in cases of over-packaging found on audit, review, or site visit (i.e., if a student is overpackaged without loans, then HEOP funds are the first to be removed from the financial aid package). - 2.
 The HEOP director must be involved in and responsible for the preparation of budgetary documents and coordination of HEOP fiscal affairs.
 In addition, the HEOP director is responsible for the day-to-day administration of HEOP at the campus as well as the recruitment, planning, and reporting requirements of the program.
-The institution's Chief Administrator is ultimately responsible for the implementation of the HEOP contract on the campus. - NYSED staff will review budget(s) submitted by the HEOP director.
+The institution's Chief Executive Officer is ultimately responsible for the implementation of the HEOP contract on the campus. - 3.
+NYSED staff will review budget(s) submitted by the HEOP director.
 Budget(s) must be modified if they include non-allowable items.
 The HEOP director will be notified by NYSED in the event that budget(s) needs to be modified. - 4.
 All HEOP related institutional records, including student and fiscal records, are subject to audit by the State Education Department and the Office of the State Comptroller, or an agency designated by one of the above.